 Add your take-home pay to your monthly cash deficit to determine your total monthly budget.

-Create a baseline budget
+Establish a baseline budget.

 Instead of creating a complete budget, you may want to create a baseline budget.

 This is a budget with only the bare minimum amounts you need to get by.
 It has your mortgage, minimum debt payments, insurance, utilities, pared-down grocery bill, and so on.